Burnaby Village Museum and Deer Lake Park in British Columbia

 The museum reopens for a Halloween celebration in late October.
 The third opening is for the enjoyable Heritage Christmas celebration.
 This takes place between late November and January 1st.
 The museum is usually closed on December 24th and 25th, however.

 The museum sometimes opens at other times.
-This year it was open during the spring break for school students, for example.
+For at least the past few years, it has been open during the spring break for school students (as well as other people).
 It's a good idea to check the museum's website before a visit in order to discover the latest information about open hours and admission costs.

 Museum admission during the summer season and the Christmas event is currently free, but the Halloween event with its haunted house isn't.
 Money is needed if visitors want to buy food at the restaurant, purchase items at the gift shop, or activate the player piano located in the music store, which I always like to do.
 Carousel rides are currently $2.65 for all ages.